apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-The downside to such an implementation is that isolated state and
+The constraint on this implementation is isolated state and functions
-functions become unavailable.
+become unavailable.
-This is definitely a major constraint, but could still be
-appropriate, especially if it is used exclusively as a source of
+This can still be an appropriate solution, especially if the function is used
-instance-independent configuration.
+as a source of instance-independent configuration.

 #### Conformance by Proxy